LiaskaR/IdeaVote/replit.md

 ## Overview

 IdeaHub is a full-stack web application for collaborative idea management, built with a modern tech stack.
-It allows users to submit, discuss, vote on, and categorize innovative ideas within an organization.
+It allows users to submit, discuss, vote on, and manage innovative ideas within an organization.
 The application features a React frontend with a Node.js/Express backend, using PostgreSQL for data persistence.

 ## System Architecture